Pan-Seared Halibut with Meyer Lemon & White Grapefruit Balsamic

 4 halibut fillets (5–6 ounces each)

-3 tablespoons Meyer Lemon Olive Oil
+3 tablespoons Meyer Lemon Extra Virgin Olive Oil

 ¼ cup White Grapefruit Balsamic Vinegar